PawelKwiecien/Battleship/README.md

 Player is expected to have his own board on paper with 10 randomly placed ships of size 1.

-Player and computer take turns in trying to destroy each other's ships.
+Player and computer take turns trying to destroy each other's ships.

-Game ends when one of players looses all of his ships.
+Game ends when one player looses all of his ships.

 Work in progress.